 Zero Sum Games and Intimate Relationships

 Zero sum games destroy intimate relationships.
 The intense focus on single acts as evidence of love or hate destroys trust, transforming every word and act into a critical event.
-Love is strangled and joy smothered in these high intensity drama relationships.
+We strangle love and smother joy in these high intensity drama relationships.

 John Gottman, the William Mifflin Professor of Psychology at the University of Washington in Seattle, explains, “in a zero-sum game each partner sees his or her own interests as preeminent: the interests of the partner do not count at all.
 The very notion of trust is directly opposed to the notion of the zero-sum game” (2011).